 Anxiety requires us to take action while stress makes us want to mope, give up and do nothing.
 It is important to take action, so don’t be alone with your thoughts.
 Meet with friends, join a club or just be more sociable even when you don’t feel like it.
 Don’t allow the obsessive thoughts to control you as you can regain control.

-What is the worse thing that can happen?
+2. What is the worst thing that can happen?

 These obsessive thoughts create scenarios that are based on illusion and are a distorted view of your reality.
 Look at the facts of the situation and ensure you clarify what is the worst thing that can happen.
 Once we identify this reality you can put a plan in place or take action.